 But taking the last step towards competitiveness will be tough for the sector.
-"Following the free-fall of module prices, cost savings in the area of cell and module production will now become increasingly difficult," says Eric Maiser, Executive Director, Federal Association of Photovoltaic Production Instruments (Fachverband Photovoltaik-Produktionsmittel) within the German Engineering Federation VDMA.
-In this connection, according to the current study conducted by British market research Institute IMS Research in early 2011, the price of wafers for example, the preliminary stage of cells, fell by 70 percent to 30
+"Following the free-fall of module prices, cost savings in the area of cell and module production will now become increasingly difficult", said Eric Maiser, Executive Director, Federal Association of Photovoltaic Production Instruments (Fachverband Photovoltaik-Produktionsmittel) within the German Engineering Federation VDMA.
+In this connection, according to a study conducted by IMS Research in early 2011, the price of wafers (which is the preliminary stage of cells) fell by 70% to 30 US Cents by the first quarter of 2012.
+So, there is not much scope in this key sector of the solar value chain.